forget-forever/jsonc2type/README.md

 ## description

-json comment string translate to typescript to type!
+json with comment string translate to typescript to type!

 ## how to use